GStreamer/gstreamer/markdown/design/latency.md

 able to produce the last sample of the buffer (with timestamp D) at time D. This latency depends on the size of the buffer.

-- the sink will receive the buffer with timestamp 0 at time \>= D.
+- the sink will receive the buffer with timestamp 0 at time `>= D`.
 At this point the buffer is too late already and might be dropped.
 This state of constantly dropping data will not change unless a constant latency correction is added to the incoming buffer timestamps.

-The problem is due to the fact that the sink is set to (pending) PLAYING without being prerolled, which only happens in live pipelines.
+The problem is due to the fact that the sink is set to (pending) `PLAYING` without being prerolled, which only happens in live pipelines.

 ### Example 2